Xiyuan-Zhu/LU_Potential_Robotics_Version_2/README.txt

 (This direction was taken from the readme.md file in the particle_filter package) and copy the .csv file into the 'logs' folder.

-4. Start a docker container
+4. Build and start a docker container

 5. In a different terminal, catkin_make, source devel/setup.bash, and run:
     $roslaunch f1tenth_gym_ros lu_kinetic_version_1.launch